Rdk0/notes/README.md

 runall /path/dir - iterates over all pdfs in a given directory and uses notate2 for processing

-renameamps /path/dir - replaces "amps;" present in some journal names with "and" for all .md and .pdf files in directory
+renameamp /path/dir - replaces "amps;" present in some journal names with "and" for all .md and .pdf files in directory

 removespace /path/dir - replaces all speces in .md and .pdf files in directory